kineticfire-labs/semver-multi/README.md

 Ensure that the script is executable (`chmod +x semver-multi` todo) and that the user of the script, such as the CI server, has the proper permissions to execute it.

-- access to local git repo
+- access to local Git repo

 ### Option 2: Container Image Setup

-- access to local git repo
+- access to local Git repo

 ## Configure the Git Server